-In North Carolina, business owners and property owners have a legal responsibility to maintain their property with reasonable care to prevent accidents.
+In North Carolina, business owners and property owners have a legal responsibility to maintain their property with reasonable care to prevent accidents – including falls.
 If they fail to keep their property safe or neglect to warn visitors of known hazards, they may be held liable.

 Let a Shelby slip and fall lawyer at Teddy, Meekins & Talbert review your accident and explain your legal options free of charge.
 Whether you are in Shelby, Rutherfordton, Lincolnton or Gastonia or a surrounding county, a skilled premises liability lawyer is available to answer your questions.

-Slip and fall injuries can occur anywhere—indoors or outdoors.
-A wet floor, a pothole, poorly light steps, or an icy parking lot can cause a slip and fall accident.
+Slip and fall injuries can occur anywhere, indoors or outdoors.
+For example, a wet floor, a pothole, poorly light steps, or an icy parking lot can cause a slip and fall accident.

-Most successful premise liability lawsuits in North Carolina involve people who are lawfully on another’s property — whether as a customer at a retail store or office or as a guest at a friend’s house.
-The key to a successful slip and fall claim is to prove the property owner was aware of the hazard and did nothing to fix it.
+Most successful premises liability lawsuits in North Carolina involve people who are lawfully on another’s property — whether as a customer at a retail store or office or as a guest at a friend’s house, for example.
+The key to a successful slip and fall claim is to prove the property owner was aware of the hazard and did nothing to address it.